dpauwels/WebRTC-server-Virtual-Wall/README.md

 ```
 sudo ./go/bin/collidermain
 ```
 Default port and room-server adress can be changed in go/src/collidermain/main.go.
+You can use the non-secure room-server port here, default 8080.
 After every change, build again with ``` go install collidermain ```

 ## Run Coturn - STUN and TURN server
 ```